mlau154/pymead/docs/source/user/geo_objects.rst

         The primary method which gives full control over the shape of the airfoil is started using the **F** key.
 This method creates an airfoil from any closed set of lines, polylines, or Bézier curves.
-After clicking the "Airfoil" button or pressing the **F** key, first left-click on the leading edge point for the airfoil (either in the geometry canvas or parameter tree).
-Ideally, this point is the endpoint of two of the curves in the airfoil.
-Then, left-click on the trailing edge point of the airfoil.
+After clicking the "Airfoil" button or pressing the **F** key, selecting the appropriate points using the dropdown menus.
+For a thin airfoil, check the corresponding "thin airfoil box."
+The trailing edge upper surface end and trailing edge lower surface end points need not be selected if this box is checked.
+Press "OK" to accept the changes made in the dialog.

-        For an airfoil with a thin trailing edge, this point must be the endpoint of the airfoil curves.
-For an airfoil with a blunt trailing edge, this is not the case.
-In either case, the trailing edge and leading edge points define the chord line for the airfoil, which also defines the angle of attack.
-If you are designing a thin airfoil, simply press the **Enter** key after selecting both the leading edge and trailing edge.
-If the points are selected properly and the airfoil is valid, the airfoil will now be shaded, and you can hover over the shaded region to see the name of the airfoil.

-        For the case of a blunt trailing edge airfoil, select both the trailing edge upper surface point and trailing edge lower surface point, in that order.
-Note that there must be curves connecting the trailing edge point to both of these two points.
-These curves are normally lines, but they do not have to be.
-If the points are selected properly and the airfoil is valid, the airfoil will now be shaded (without having to press the **Enter** key), and you can hover over the shaded region to see the name of the airfoil.
+        If the airfoil has been defined successfully, the airfoil should now be shaded.
+Hover over the shaded region to see the name of the airfoil.

         .. figure:: images/airfoil_dark.*